MBWest/Note-Taking/Unix/File System.md

 - **/var/log/messages** - log of messages produced by syslog daemon at boot
 - **/var/log/wtmp** - list login time and duration of each user on the system currently

-## Soft Links

-- Can Cross the file system
-- Allows you to link between directories
-- Has different inodes number and file permissions than original file
-- Permissions will not be updated

-## Hard Links

-- Cant cross the file system
-- Cant link directories
-- Has the same inodes number and permissiosn of original file
-- Permissions will be updated if we change the permissions of source file